Pusher (1996 film): Plot

-Milo's henchman Radovan (Slavko Labović) accompanies Frank to help him collect on some of his own debts to use toward his debt with Milo.
+Milo's henchman Radovan accompanies Frank to help him collect on some of his own debts with Milo.
 The pair have a friendly conversation and Radovan shares his secret desire to open a restaurant.
-Radovan tries to force an addict customer of Frank's to rob a bank to cover his debt, but the addict commits suicide in front of them.
+He tries to force an addict customer of Frank's to rob a bank to cover his debt, but the addict commits suicide in front of them.
 As Frank makes other disastrous attempts to earn money, Vic becomes increasingly insistent that they behave as a couple.
 He takes her to several clubs and makes plans to drive her to the veterinarian to see her sick dog.

 Frank finally makes a deal, but his drug mule betrays him and switches the heroin for baking soda.
 Radovan drops his friendly demeanour and begins threatening Frank with serious injury should he fail to pay up soon.
 Frank goes on a desperate rampage, stealing money and drugs from the gym of some drug-dealing bodybuilders, but he is soon picked up by Radovan and tortured.
 Frank manages to escape and makes plans to flee with Vic to Spain.

-After successfully making his final deal in Copenhagen, Frank receives a call from Milo, who promises to accept a token payment to put an end to their feud.
-However, Milo and his henchmen are actually planning to kill Frank when he arrives.
+After successfully making his final deal in Copenhagen, Frank receives a call from Milo, who promises to accept a token payment to put an end to their dispute.
+Milo and his henchmen, however, are actually planning to kill Frank when he arrives.
 When Frank bluntly informs Vic that their plans to flee are cancelled, she steals his stash of money and runs off.

-The film ends with Frank grimly catching his breath as his enemies throughout the city prepare to dispose of him.
+Throughout the city, Frank's enemies prepare to dispose of him.